Committee elections 2021

 You can read the election announcement of the University of Stuttgart here.

 We as stuvus also want to help you in particular with the preparation of lists and with election advertising.
-You can find last year's presentation here.
-On 6 October 2020 an information evening takes place at 6 p.m.
-You can join the meeting here.
+You can find the presentation here.
+On the 16th and 19th of April an information event took place.

 The University of Stuttgart's responsible person for the election this year is Susan Völkel.
 You can contact her via mail at firstname.lastname@example.org.